billtubbs/ml-data-utils/README.md

 # ml-data-utils
-MATLAB functions to facilitate handling and saving diverse data during automated calculations or experiments.
+MATLAB functions to facilitate handling and saving diverse data (variables, parameters, etc.) during automated calculations or experiments in one large CSV file for subsequent analysis.

 ## Examples